 Equine Transition and Adoption Center Pilot

-Horse owners in the state of Oklahoma in need of compassionate help can access free services for their equines through the Equine Transition and Adoption Center pilot.
+Horse owners in Oklahoma in need of understanding and help can access free services for their equines through the Equine Transition and Adoption Center.
 Here’s how it works: A mobile team, including a local veterinary partner, assesses the horse(s) at the owner’s request.
 Based on that assessment, the team either provides subsidized veterinary care when it’s best for the horse to stay at home with the owner; compassionate euthanasia if needed to prevent suffering; or safe relinquishment so the horse can receive care before being placed in a loving new home through adoption.

 An adoption specialist works alongside the training and intake teams to test methods for efficiently finding each horse a loving home, designing specific strategies for marketing horses who’ve traditionally taken longer to be adopted.
 These learnings, along with the research gathered by the training team, will be shared back with the equine welfare community to elevate and expand equine adoption efforts nationwide.

 Many horses have multiple homes throughout their lifetimes.
 These natural transition points between homes can be times of vulnerability, especially if a horse owner’s life or financial circumstances have changed.
 Adding to the challenge: struggling horse owners often don’t know where to turn for help in these moments.
 We’re committed to changing the fate of these horses by working to provide a safety net of support for horses and their owners.